dreamcatcher-tech/network/Inbox/2024-10-14 1331 modelling parental behaviours exhaustively.md

 Sell services to have a registered psych review your game scenarios and provide insight / advice.
 Use the scoring mechanism and show the outcomes, and then allow the game solver to try have the best outcomes using different methods.

+The key to all discipline is understanding cause and effect.
 ## Negative scores
 - inconsistent discipline
 - witnessing arguments.